-This radio can store one AM and two FM stations for each button.
-(The display will show "AM", "FM1" or "FM2" when you push "AM", "FM1" or "FM2" button.)
+These systems can store one AM and two FM stations for each button.
+(The display will show "AM", "FM1" or "FM2" when you push "AM" or "FM" button.)

 (Eject button)

 Push the compact disc eject button to eject a compact disc.